JeppeKlitgaard/02689-Advanced-Numerical-Methods/assignment_1/report/main.typ

 $
   ||tau_N||^2_(L^2) = integral_(-2 pi)^(2pi)(tau_N (x))^2 d x = sum_(m=0)^(M) (tau_N (x_m))^2 w_m + eta_M
 $
-where $eta_M$ is the truncation error of the quadrature rule.
-We use the quadrature routine from scipy with significant number of points $M$ such that the truncation error $eta_M$ is below machine precision.
-This allows us to observe only the truncation error $tau_N$ for different $N$ when computing the discrete $L^2$ norm.
+where $eta_M$ is the truncation error of the quadrature rule, and we use the formula for quadrature rule for periodic functions.
+We use the quadrature routine from `scipy` with the number of points $M$ such that the truncation error $eta_M$ is below machine precision.
+This allows us to observe only the truncation error $tau_N$ for different $N$ when computing the discrete $L^2$ norm on the convergence test.
+Note that this is a generalization compared to the Fourier Differentiation matrix D, which constructs the Lagrange polynomials on a specific uniform grid and evaluates the derivative on the same uniform grid.
+In the above formulation, the interpolating Lagrange polynomial is constructed on the uniform grid with $N$ points, but the derivative is evaluated on the grid of size $M$.

 @fig:1e_convergence_test presents the convergence test for discrete first derivative of $w^i$.

-COMMENT: convergence related to $C^i$ spaces somehow.

-TODO: CHANGE FIGURE FROM GIT
+We have the following
+$
+  w^1 in C^(0)([-2pi, 2pi]) quad w^2 in C^(1)([-2pi, 2pi]) quad w^3 in C^(2)([-2pi, 2pi])
+$
+Therefore the upper bound for the algebraic convergence is $1 "for" w^1$, $2 "for" w^2$, and $3 "for" w^3$.
+We observe that for derivatives of $w^2, w^3$ the convergence rate is higher.
+Note, that since the function $w^0 = (w^1)'$ does not have a continuous first derivative and is not periodic the interpolating Lagrange polynomials do not converge point wise for points $x in {-2pi, 0, 2pi}$ and the neighboring points, and the Gibbs oscillations can be observed.
+However the convergence in the $L^2$ norm is achieved although only linear based on the convergence test.

+// COMMENT: $w^0$ should converge in the L2 space theoretically.

 #figure(
-  image("output/1f_FFT_D_CPU_time.png"),
-  caption: [TODO]
+  image("output/1e_convergence_test_wi.png"),
+  caption: [Convergence test in the log-log plot for approximating the derivative of $w^i$ with Lagrange polynomials in a loglog plot.]
 ) <fig:1e_convergence_test>

-COMMENT: $w^0$ should converge in the L2 space theoretically.

 // TODO: CHANGE FIGURE FROM GIT
 // #figure(
 //   image("output/1f_FFT_D_CPU_time.png"),
 //   caption: [TODO]
 // ) <fig:1e_functions_wi>

 // Consider $N = 5$
 // $